About the School

 A Message From The Dean

-Columbia Engineering is an exciting and stimulating community and I encourage you to take full advantage of the exceptional opportunities for learning and advancement that await you here.
+There has never been a better time to be a Columbia engineer.
+I encourage you to seek out the exceptional opportunities for learning and advancement that await you here.

 With best wishes for the academic year,